ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 ![Map of contacts](/img/blog/2025/03/christchurch-map.png){: .center}

 To all of my contacts, thank you so much for supporting this ridiculous endeavour!
-See you on the air next time, when I do something much more sensible than this.
+See you on the air next time, when I will do something much more sensible than this.

 ![My rucksack, thermos and teacup on a bench, surrounded by greenery](/img/blog/2025/03/christchurch-end.jpg){: .center}